MrWilson1/skyline-robotics/trunk/2011_HostBot/readme.txt

   Other infomation:
     Division of roles:
-      There are two roles - moving the scissor-lift and moving the robot.
+      There are two roles - moving the lift and moving the robot.
 The first joystick controls moving the robot.
-The second joystick controls moving the scissor-lift.
+The second joystick  controls moving the lift.
 They both can enable and disable safety mode.
     Safety:
       Turning safety on prevents moving at fast speeds - the trigger button will do nothing.
-If the height of the scissor-lift goes too high, safety is enabled, but is disabled once it lowers more.
+If the height of the lift goes too high, safety is enabled, but is disabled once it lowers more.
 If safety is enabled, it will never disable until you press the correct button.
 Turn safety on only for demos.
     Speed:
       There are two speeds - fast and normal.
 You MUST HOLD THE TRIGGER to use